Samsung Electronics forecasts 25.7pc jump in Q4 operating profit

 “Demand for semiconductors such as 5G, IoT (Internet of Things), and high-performance smartphones is exploding.”

+The Q4 figures come about two months after the burial of late chairman Lee Kun-hee, who turned Samsung Electronics into a global powerhouse.

-But the firm's de facto leader Lee Jae-yong, the late chairman's son, is awaiting the verdict in his retrial over a sprawling corruption scandal, which could see him return to prison.
+But his son, and the firm’s de facto leader, Lee Jae-yong, is awaiting the verdict in his retrial over a sprawling corruption scandal, which could see him return to prison.

 The ruling is due later this month and a conviction could deprive the firm of its top decision-maker after prosecutors requested a nine-year jail term.